AFRICAN METHODIST EPISCOPAL CHURCH:

-The word African means that the church was organized by people of African descent and heritage.
-It does not mean that the church was founded in Africa, or that it was for persons of African descent only.
+The word African means that the AME church was organized and founded by people of African descent and heritage.
+Today, the AME Church is a ethnic diverse community of faith.

 The church’s roots are of the family of Methodist churches.
 Methodism provides an orderly system of rules and regulations and places emphasis on a plain and simple gospel.

 Episcopal refers to the form of government under which the church operates.
 It means that the church is governed by bishops.
 The chief executive and administrative officers of the African Methodist Episcopal denomination are the Bishops of the church.

 At Grant we are committed to bringing people to Jesus and membership in His family, developing people to Christ-like maturity and equipping them for ministry, the church, life and mission in the world, that God might get the glory.